STRIDES/NIHCloudLabAWS/docs/agc.md

 Make sure you install the `Prerequisites` page.
 Install the AWS CLI if running locally, and if on EC2, you just need to install nodejs.

 Make sure you run `aws configure` and input your Short-term Access keys.
-You can access these following [these instructions](docs/STAKs.md)
+Intramural users can access keys following [these instructions](docs/STAKs_intramural.md)

 Now run the install instructions and add agc to the path with `export PATH=$HOME/bin:$PATH`